 Dia De Los Muertos Sugar Skull Making Workshop!

-October 29th come and decorate sugar skulls for Halloween and our Day of the Dead ofrenda! $20pp 13yrs on up! $10 per child 12 – 5yrs*
+October 29th come and decorate sugar skulls for Halloween and our Day of the Dead ofrenda!
+SOLD OUT

 Everyone is welcome to join the fun!
 Learn how to make and decorate Mexican sugar skulls.
 Learn about Dia de los Muertos festivities and the Ofrenda.
 How to construct sugar skulls and animals will be demonstrated.
-Adding foils, paper flowers & icing flowers will be demonstrated.
+Adding foils and icing flowers will be demonstrated.
 Participants will then decorate their sugar skulls using Royal icing, metallic foils and more!
 Fun for the whole family!
 Workshop start at 12pm Sunday.
-Green chile/corn tamales, tacos, chips & various salsas, churros, horchata and more (so, don’t eat lunch beforehand!) * children 12 & under must be accompanied by an adult.
+Green chile/corn tamales, tacos, chips & various salsas, churros, hot chocolate and more! * children 12 & under must be accompanied by an adult.

 Everyone can participate and put something either traditional or symbolic on the altar.
 The altar is where people can express their feelings for those loved ones being honoured.
 Americans (and non-Catholics) are beginning to adopt this tradition and now altars are becoming popular in private homes as well as in public places.
 In Mexico, the traditional family altar explodes with colour during Day of the Dead when many special items are set out as offerings to the returning spirits.
 The entire family will work together in the decoration; similar to families who decorate their Christmas tree together.
 Many families spend up to two month’s earnings on the food & decorations for their ofrendas.

 Halloween may be on Oct.
 31, but there’s another spooky date on the calendar directly after: “Dia de los Muertos.” -from ibtimes.com